ktk-2005/Feedbacker-Forum/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] New frontend features have Enzyme tests
 - [ ] No unnecessary or debugging code
 - [ ] Questionable code is clearly marked with comments
-- [ ] Manually tested with latest Firefox and Chrome
+- [ ] Manually tested with latest Firefox & Chrome